 - The goal of the Impact-Weighted Accounts Framework (IWAF) is to guide organisations on creating their own Impact-Weighted Accounts (IWAs) and to enable the materialisation of the benefits for their key stakeholders.
-We make the approach on how to do so publicly available. - It is holistic, transparent and comparable through consistent monetary valuation and, tailored to each organisation's capacity. - It helps organisations start realising their responsibility to quantity and internalise their externalities: unwanted effects of their economic activities on social and environmental values. - It is complementary to other frameworks (e.g., Natural Capital Protocol, Greenhouse Gas Protocol). - They re-enforce each other and should exist next to one another. - It also does not require additional work on top of existing regulations.
+We make the approach on how to do so publicly available. - It is holistic, transparent and comparable through consistent monetary valuation and, tailored to each organisation's capacity. - It helps organisations start realising their responsibility to quantify and internalise their externalities: unwanted effects of their economic activities on social and environmental values. - IWAF is complementary to other frameworks (e.g., Natural Capital Protocol, Greenhouse Gas Protocol). - They reinforce each other and should co-exist. - IWAF does not require additional work on top of existing regulations.